bkper/bkper-gs/README.md

 }
 ```

 ## <a name='development'></a>Clasp Development

-We recommend [clasp] to develop Apps Script locally with, with [VS Code] editor, which is really powerfull and free.

-We also strongly recommend using [Typescript], so you can get:
+We recommend [clasp] to develop Apps Script locally with [Typescript] on [VS Code] editor, which is really powerfull, so you get:

  - Code Autocomplete
  - Contextual documentation